Go Set a Watchman: Reception

 Alexandra Petri wrote in The Washington Post, "It is an inchoate jumble ...
 Go Set a Watchman is not, by any stretch of the imagination, a good, or even a finished book.
 For the first 100 pages it lacks anything that could even charitably be described as a plot. ...
 [T]he writing is laughably bad. ...
 I flung the book down and groaned audibly and I almost did not pick it back up even though I knew I had fewer than 100 pages to go. ...
 This should not have been published.
 It’s 280 pages in desperate need of an editor. ...
 If you were anywhere in the vicinity of me when I was reading the thing, you heard a horrible bellowing noise, followed by the sound of a book being angrily tossed down. ..."
 Contrastingly, Sam Sacks of The Wall Street Journal praised the book for containing "the familiar pleasures of Ms. Lee’s writing—the easy, drawling rhythms, the flashes of insouciant humor [and] the love of anecdote".

 Author Ursula K. Le Guin wrote that "Harper Lee was a good writer.
 She wrote a lovable, greatly beloved book.
 But this earlier one, for all its faults and omissions, asks some of the hard questions To Kill a Mockingbird evades."

-Go Set a Watchman set a record for the highest adult novel one-day sales at Barnes & Noble, which included digital sales and pre-orders made before July 14.
-Barnes & Noble declined to release the exact number.